Man dragged off United flight plans to sue: lawyers

 "We continue to express our sincerest apology to Dr. Dao.
 We cannot stress enough that we remain steadfast in our commitment to make this right," the statement said.

-The airline added that it would no longer ask law enforcement to remove a passenger from a flight unless it is a matter of safety and security.
+The airline also said that it would no longer ask law enforcement to remove a passenger from a flight unless it is a matter of safety and security.

-The statement did not quell criticism of United, especially since its apologies came days after the incident -- and after initial statements appeared to at least in part blame Dao.
+United's apologies have not quelled a torrent of criticism, especially since those apologies came days after the incident -- and after its initial statements appeared at least in part to blame Dao.

-At a sometimes tense hearing Thursday at Chicago's city hall, officials from United Airlines and O'Hare airport said they are conducting investigations to determine what went wrong with their procedures.
+At a sometimes tense hearing Thursday at Chicago's city hall, officials from United and O'Hare said they are conducting investigations to determine what went wrong with their procedures.

 United said it will release the results of its review on April 30.